pelite376/pelite.github.io/Paper_Prototype.md

 (This is where that image goes)

-Using the interface:
+# Using the interface:
-Upon walking up to the interface, one is greeted by a sample home screen as shown below.
+People walking on the street will notice that a building that has been recently gentrified appears to look like its past self, before the gentrification.
+They may be intrigued by the various pieces of passionate art that are also shown on this display.
+Upon walking up to the interface, users understand that the entire interface is a touch screen and are greeted by a sample home screen as shown below.
 This home screen has a few simple icons depicting what can be done, and each can be touched to learn more about them.

 (This is where the image of the blank home screen goes)